maxadamo/tiny_nas/README.md

 ```

-You can either store the values in Hiera, or it can provide them as templates.
+You can either store the values in Hiera or they can be provided as templates.

 ## Usage